Boutique therapist office

 While this work focuses on relationships, it is done individually, with an emphasis on understanding your experience within relational dynamics and developing ways of relating that feel more aligned with who you are.

-Common reasons people choose relational therapy
+Why people choose relational therapy

 • Difficulty staying connected to sense of self within relationships